michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 * A system that can tolerate failed nodes is very useful.
 * Geographically distributed.

-You can build a realiable system from unreliable components.
+You can build a reliable system from unreliable components.

 ### Unreliable Networks